National Zoo and Conservation Biology Institute (NZCBI)

 Kendrick, Erin, Clinical Nutritionist, Department of Nutrition Science, Animal Care Sciences.
 B.S.
 (2003) Washington State University, M.S.
 (2006) Washington State University.
 Research specialty: Comparative nutrition and physiology.
 Contact: KendrickE@si.edu

 Latimer, Erin, Elephant Herpes Laboratory Manager.
 B.S.
 (1986) Virginia Polytechnic Institute and State University; M.S.
 (1988) University of Wisconsin-Madison.
-Research specialties: research and diagnostics of Elephant Endotheliotropic Herpesvirus.
+Research specialties: Research and diagnostics of Elephant Endotheliotropic Herpesvirus.
 Contact: LatimerE@si.edu

 Marchant, Anne, Research Associate.
 MA, PhD (1990), University of California, Berkeley.
 Research specialties: Conservation Education; Applications of Information Technology to Conservation; Undergraduate Education; Scholarship of Teaching.

 Maslanka, Michael, Head, Department of Nutrition Science, Animal Care Sciences.
 B.S.
 Virginia Polytechnic Institute and State University, MS University of Minnesota, Residency Chicago Zoological Society.
-Research specialty: comparative nutrition and physiology, sustainable land management.
+Research specialty: Comparative nutrition and physiology, sustainable land management.
 Contact: MaslankaM@si.edu

 Neiffer, Donald, Chief Veterinarian, Wildlife Health Sciences.
 B.S.
 (1992) Millersville University of Pennsylvania; V.M.D.
 (1994) University of Pennsylvania School of Veterinary Medicine; MHS-One Health Concentration (currently enrolled) University of Florida, Department of Global and Environmental Health; Diplomate A.C.Z.M.
 (2005).
 Research specialties: Anesthetic protocols and clinical medicine as it relates to captive and free-ranging wildlife; population health as it relates to wildlife-livestock-human interface; species conservation in-situ as it relates to population health assessment and disease management.
 Contact: NeifferD@si.edu